The Top Three Reasons Why Minority Shareholder Sue Corporate Officers

 Shareholder oppression occurs when majority shareholders of a corporation—often with the help of corporate officers and corporate directors—take action designed to unfairly prejudice minority shareholders.
 In some cases, they may even try to push minority shareholders out of the business at an unfair, below market price.
 While Florida does not have a specific statutory claim for shareholder oppression, the concept itself is still relevant under state law.
 If you have any questions about filing a shareholder oppression claim as a minority shareholder, contact our Miami attorneys for immediate assistance.

 - Denial of Access to Corporate Records

 In Florida, one of the primary legal rights that minority shareholders have is the ability to access/inspect certain corporate records.
 Under Florida Statutes § 607.1602, there are procedures in place for minority shareholders who wish to access records, including corporate books.
 When corporate officers and directors wrongfully deny a minority shareholder the ability to inspect records in violation of Florida law, legal action may be necessary.
 If you have any questions about reviewing corporate records as a minority shareholder in Florida, an experienced Miami shareholder rights lawyer can help.

 Consult With a Miami, FL Minority Shareholder Rights Attorney Today

 At Pike & Lustig, LLP, our Florida shareholder dispute lawyers have extensive experience representing minority shareholders.
 If you have any questions about breach of fiduciary duty, shareholder oppression, or any other related matter, we can help.
 Call us now or connect with us online for a private appointment.
-From our offices in West Palm Beach and Miami, we advocate for the rights of minority shareholders throughout South Florida.
+From our offices in West Palm Beach, Wellington and Miami, we advocate for the rights of minority shareholders throughout South Florida.